← Back to blog

 • Coordinating adaptations for at-risk employees

-This pillar ensures the whole organization is capable, confident, and aligned.
+This pillar ensures the whole organisation is capable, confident, and aligned.

 PILLAR 4 — Risk Assessment, Safety Planning & Case Advisory

-The most time-sensitive, high-stakes component of any IPV program.
+The most time-sensitive, high-stakes component of any IPV programme.

 Risk Assessment Support:

-• Identifying your organization’s unique risk profile based on workforce demographics
+• Identifying your organisation’s unique risk profile based on workforce demographics

 • Quantifying the cost of inaction